Hewes Middle School offers a variety of afterschool activities, so get involved and see where your talents take you in your educational journey.

 - Both experienced and novice athletes are encouraged to participate.

 - Each sport will last for 6 weeks.

 - Each participating student will be invited to make a donation to TPSF to cover the costs of the coaching staff and transportation to and from scrimmages.
 TPSF will cover all the costs for "Festivals" at the end of each sport season.
 All interested and committed students are encouraged to participate, whether or not they make a donation.

 - Each sport will culminate in a one-day end of season "festival", held during the school day.
 Parents are invited to attend.
 All participants are invited to attend the cross country festival.
 For basketball and volleyball, each school will choose grade-level boys and girls teams to compete in the festival.

-- See MISS ROPER IN PE for more information and permission slips.
+- See MR VISSER in room B-6 for more information and permission slips.

 in the Fall

 in the Winter

 see MR. VISSER -Hewes Athletic Director,

 Special thanks to the Tustin Public Schools Foundation